puppynull/Pose-Segment-Anything/readme.md

 # Pose-Segment-Anything
 The **core idea** of this project is inspired by [Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything).
-We **combined the pose estimation models so as to make use of the point prompt of [Segment Anything](https://github.com/facebookresearch/segment-anything).
+We **combine the pose estimation models so as to make use of the point prompt of [Segment Anything](https://github.com/facebookresearch/segment-anything).
 And then we can edit any part of the body with inpainting[stable diffusion](https://github.com/CompVis/stable-diffusion).
 A simple but interesting workflow pipeline for combining strong expert models**.

 ## Demo Preview
 **HR-SAM:Automatic Labeling Components of the human body**